DANIEL 2 - INTERPRETATION ERRORS

 4) the Roman Empire.

-However, Rev 17:10, talking about the heads of the Beast, contradicts this view, as it states that at the time John wrote Revelation, when Rome ruled Jerusalem, "five have fallen" (Babylon, Medo-Persia, Greece, the Ptolemaic Kingdom and the Seleucid Empire), "one is" (Rome), "and one is yet to come" (Mecca/Medina - Islam).
+However, Rev 17:10, talking about the seven heads of the Beast, contradicts this view, as it states that at the time John wrote Revelation, when Rome ruled Jerusalem, "five have fallen" (Babylon, Medo-Persia, Greece, the Ptolemaic Kingdom and the Seleucid Empire), "one is" (Rome), "and one is yet to come" (Mecca/Medina - Islam).

 In conclusion, identifying the fourth power of the Dan 2 statue (the lower legs of iron, and the feet of iron and clay) as Rome, is a poorly thought through explanation.
-Embarrassingly, as numerous decades of Church media output has proclaimed this misidentification without ceasing, this final era of the Church is showing the blindness it was prophesied to have, as stated in the Laodicean Church era message.
+Embarrassingly, as numerous decades of Church media output has proclaimed this misidentification without ceasing, this final era of the Church is showing the blindness it was prophesied to have in the Laodicean Church era message.

 There is still time to right the wrong, but it might be wishful thinking to suppose that those who have beaten this drum for so long will turn and reconsider the evidence and admit their error.